Do Brain Games Actually Improve Focus? What the Research Says

 The Honest Summary

-The games on this site — the memory grid, the reaction test, the Stroop color match — are genuinely challenging mental exercises.
+The games on this site, including the memory grid, the reaction test, and the Stroop color match, are genuinely challenging mental exercises.
 They require attention, inhibitory control, and working memory.
 They are engaging, benchmarkable, and honest about what they are.

-They will not make you smarter.
-They will give you a few minutes of focused cognitive challenge, tell you something about your current mental state, and make you slightly better at the specific task with practice.
+They are not designed to make you smarter.
+They give you a few minutes of focused cognitive challenge, tell you something about your current state, and make you slightly better at the specific task with practice.
 That’s a reasonable thing to offer, as long as the offer is honest.

 The most reliable path to improved focus remains unchanged by any brain training research: deep sleep, aerobic exercise, deliberate practice at the actual tasks that matter to you, and protection of sustained attention from chronic distraction.